BrentSeidel/BBS-BBB-Ada/README.md

 ## i2c
 The BBS.embed.i2c package contains a set of objects and routines for reading and writing to devices on I2C buses.
-To acutally use the I2C bus, you must create an object from either the BBS.embed.I2C.Due or BBS.embed.I2C.Linux packages.
+To actually use the I2C bus, you must create an object from either the BBS.embed.I2C.Due or BBS.embed.I2C.Linux packages.

 **Note** after a bug fix, the I2C interface works on a Raspberry PI 3.
 It should